This is an updated version of a previously published post.

 Distance from my house: 15 minute walk

-I go to the Dollar Tree for canned goods, eggs, and the small carton of milk we use for coffee in the morning.
+I went to the Dollar Tree for canned goods, eggs, and the small carton of milk we use for coffee in the morning.

-I wouldn’t normally get the eggs, but when I’m on a budget I will.
-I knew they’d be too expensive at the other store and I’m planning to use the packaging for buying eggs at the farmers market when they show up.
-(I bake.
-A lot.)
+I wouldn’t normally get the eggs, but when I’m strapped for cash they’re a good, filling source of protein.
+I knew they’d be too expensive at the other store and I tried to use the packaging for buying eggs at the farmers market when they show up.

 Part 2: a Fresh Thyme visit